 If you live within a quarter mile of an active or abandoned gas station, a home or farm fuel tank or bulk storage tank, there is a chance of being contaminated and you should test at least once for VOCs from petroleum products.
 You also have paint thinners, dry cleaning chemicals, industrial solvents, that would more come from leaking storage tanks, landfills or industrial spills.
 If you live again within say a quarter half a mile of a landfill, a dry cleaner or an auto repair shop, it’s not a bad idea to have VOCs again tested.

 Pesticides and Herbicides

 It’s a very common herbicide used and a pesticide used.
-And there’s a certain several different types of herbicides and pesticides that are just so commonly used that these tests always test for those.
+And there’s several different types of herbicides and pesticides that are just so commonly used that these tests always test for those.
 So it’s a good idea if you live near that type of field, to have it tested for at least once, see what’s going on and then you can decide whether you want to do it again every few years or not.